 proprietors, oversaw the razing of the Hancock House to make way for

-the Grand Union supermarket.
+the Grand Union supermarket, which is currently Tops Market.
 The village would be without a Hancock

 House for the first time in over a century.

 Two blocks to the east of the original Hancock House and 35 years later, on the site

 of a former soda fountain, women's clothing store, shoe repair and

 car lot, the new Hancock House has risen, dedicated to the same

 standard of quality that was enjoyed by Hancock House patrons over a century

 137 East Front Street Hancock, New York 13783

 607-637-7100 fax: 607-637-4859